friendly-traceback/docs/html/_sources/syntax_tracebacks_it.rst.txt

     -->1: from math import sin, tan, and cos
                                      ^^^

-    Python indicates that you need to surround an expression ending with a comma by parentheses.
-    However, I suspect that you wrote the keyword `and` by mistake.
     The Python keyword `and` can only be used for boolean expressions.
     Perhaps you meant to write